 Read this message from Jill Stoner, Director of the Azrieli School of Architecture and Urbanism.

-Faculty Research Highlights
+Research Lab Highlights

-- Research in the Carleton Immersive Media Studio explores and develops innovative symbiotic relationships between the digital and fabricated 2D and 3D modes of representation.
+- Research in the Carleton Immersive Media Studio (CIMS) explores and develops innovative symbiotic relationships between the digital and fabricated 2D and 3D modes of representation.

 - The Carleton Research | Practice of Teaching | Collaborative (CRIPTIC) pursues research in the humanities with a diverse agenda reflecting the interests of the collaborators through publications, exhibitions, and symposia.

 - Research in the Carleton Sensory Architecture and Liminal Technologies laboratory (C-SALT) focuses on the understanding, application, and invention of the material nature of architecture, construction, and design.

 - Research at the Carleton Urban Research Lab (CURL) supports design-based thinking and collaborative projects centred on the entwined issues of water, cities, and equity.